 Research suggests children with ADHD are more likely to have sleep disorders.
 These include insomnia, daytime sleepiness, trouble or abnormal breathing during sleep (sleep apnea), and delayed sleep.
 Two of the most common sleep disorders linked with ADHD are periodic limb movements of sleep (PLMS) and restless legs syndrome (RLS).
 For these reasons, kids with ADHD are more likely to have daytime drowsiness than those without ADHD.
 They are also more likely to have RLS.
-While RLS may affect about 1% of children, 44% of children with ADHD may have RLS.
+While RLS may affect about 1 in 100 children, 44% of children with ADHD may have RLS.

 Restless legs syndrome